Productive Disagreement with Buster Benson

 Stop trying to win the argument; make the disagreement useful enough to learn from

-The practical answer from Jonny Miller’s conversation with Buster Benson is this: a better disagreement is not one where you finally deliver the perfect argument.
-It is one where both people can stay in contact long enough to learn what is true, what matters, and what to try next.2
+The practical answer from this conversation with Buster Benson: a better disagreement is one where both people stay in contact long enough to learn what is true, what matters, and what to try next.

-Buster wrote Why Are We Yelling? after tracing cognitive biases into the arena where they most visibly become shields and weapons: disagreement.1 His move is not “be less biased” or “be more rational.”
-It is more tactical: change the aim of conflict from victory, conversion, or avoidance into a shared inquiry that can produce better questions, richer maps, and workable experiments.1
+Buster wrote Why Are We Yelling? after tracing cognitive biases into the arena where they most visibly become shields and weapons: disagreement.
+His move is not "be less biased" or "be more rational."
+It is more tactical: change the aim of conflict from victory, conversion, or avoidance into shared inquiry that produces better questions, richer maps, and workable experiments.

 Use this guide when you are: